 The Plan provides:

 - A POWER Account valued at $1,100 per adult to pay for medical costs.
-Contributions to the account are made by the state and each participant (on a sliding scale based on ability to pay).
-No participant will pay more than 5% of his/her gross family income on the plan.
+Contributions to the account are made by the state and each participant.
+No participant will pay more than 2% of his/her family income on the plan.

 - A basic commercial benefits package once annual medical costs exceed $1,100.